For a physician at Northridge call 1-877-417-WELL.

-One of Northridge Hospital's advanced technologies for severe traumas is the "cell saver" blood recovery system.
+One of our advanced technologies for severe trauma is the "cell saver" blood recovery system.
 The "cell saver" collects a patient's blood that is shed before or during surgery, and cleanses and recycles the elements of it back into the body during the surgery.
-This results in shorter surgery time, reduces the use of outside blood, and reduces the chance of blood-borne infections.
+The result is a shorter surgery time and a reduction in the use of outside blood and in the chance of blood-borne infections.

 Our Level II Pediatric Trauma Center (Pediatric Medical Center) is the only hospital in the San Fernando Valley that provides immediate care to infants, children and adolescents with life-threatening traumatic injuries.
 We are designated by Los Angeles County as a Pediatric Medical Center so now 9-1-1 Valley pediatric patients are taken to the right ER the first time.

 Not all hospitals are prepared to treat stroke.
 Our Stroke Center has earned the Gold Seal of Approval™ from The Joint Commission for Primary Stroke Centers.
 The difference between a best possible recovery and lasting disability can depend upon how fast someone responds to the signs of stroke, gets help and is provided advanced treatment by stroke experts ready at a moment’s notice with the most sophisticated treatment procedures.

 Paramedic base hospitals allow emergency physicians and mobile intensive care nurses to communicate with paramedics via radio, to assess patients and better prepare before they arrive in the Emergency Department.